isomerpages/moe-cjc/_about-us/Our College Profile.md

 Some&nbsp;students&nbsp;with&nbsp;the&nbsp;interest&nbsp;and&nbsp;aptitude&nbsp;to&nbsp;offer&nbsp;subjects&nbsp;at&nbsp;a&nbsp;higher&nbsp;level&nbsp;are&nbsp;able&nbsp;to&nbsp;offer&nbsp;1&nbsp;to&nbsp;2&nbsp;H2&nbsp;subjects&nbsp;at&nbsp;the&nbsp;H3&nbsp;level.&nbsp;H3&nbsp;courses&nbsp;are&nbsp;conducted&nbsp;in&nbsp;a&nbsp;variety&nbsp;of&nbsp;ways,&nbsp;depending&nbsp;on&nbsp;each&nbsp;discipline,&nbsp;in&nbsp;collaboration&nbsp;with&nbsp;Institutes&nbsp;of&nbsp;Higher&nbsp;Learning.&nbsp;They&nbsp;are&nbsp;equivalent&nbsp;to&nbsp;the&nbsp;American&nbsp;high&nbsp;school&nbsp;honours&nbsp;courses&nbsp;or&nbsp;the&nbsp;S&nbsp;papers&nbsp;in&nbsp;the&nbsp;UK&nbsp;system.&nbsp;The&nbsp;other&nbsp;common&nbsp;mode&nbsp;of&nbsp;assessment&nbsp;for&nbsp;H3&nbsp;courses&nbsp;would&nbsp;be&nbsp;through&nbsp;an&nbsp;extended&nbsp;research&nbsp;essay&nbsp;where&nbsp;the&nbsp;research&nbsp;is&nbsp;carried&nbsp;out&nbsp;independently&nbsp;by&nbsp;the&nbsp;student.

 #### **Grading system at CJC**
-<center>A-Level Grading<br><br>Grades A-E are considered passing grades whilst grade S Is considered a ‘sub- pass’ - falling below expectation.
+<center>A-Level Grading<br>Grades A-E are considered passing grades whilst grade S Is considered a ‘sub- pass’ - falling below expectation.
 Grade U (ungraded) is considered a failing grade.
 The marking divisions are shown below.</center>

 |  |  |  |  |  |  |  |  |
 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|